 8. Wheeler Dealers

 Wheeler Dealers is a British television phenomenon airing since 2003.
 The premise is a rather simple one – one guy buys a beaten up car, the other guy fixes it up and they sell it for profit.
-Obviously, making this kind of a car show is rather hard and time-consuming, but we did get some awesome content many generations will enjoy.
+Obviously, making car restoration shows like these is rather hard and time-consuming, but we did get some awesome content many generations will enjoy.

 Mike Brewer, TV-series host and Edd China, a mechanic, became quite the celebrities in the world of gearheads.
 However, Wheeler Dealers changed a bit for the season 14.
 Edd China left the show.
 He was replaced by equally charismatic Ant Anstead.
 This thing is worth a watch.
 And if you are afraid you’ll be only watching Euro and Japanese cars, don’t be.
-Wheeler Dealers visited the USA a few times.
+Wheeler Dealers visited the USA a few times so there’s plenty of good old muscle cars and hot rod action.
 Check it out now.

 7. Fifth Gear

 A couple of the hosts were once professional race car drivers, which allows for some pretty interesting insights.
-You can watch it on Velocity, Discovery’s repurposed automotive channel.
+You can watch this television series on Velocity, Discovery’s repurposed automotive channel.

 6. Jay Leno’s Garage

 The famed host of The Tonight Show Jay Leno is a well known and renowned gearhead with a car collection so rich I could spend my life there and still be hungry for car knowledge.
 So, when he left The Tonight Show and announced an all-new car show all the gearheads were interested.
-Called the Jay Leno’s Garage, the show has been on since 2015 with Jay Leno reviewing a number of vintage cars, classic cars, sports cars, supercars and custom cars.
-We are three seasons in with 35 episodes.
+Called the Jay Leno’s Garage, the car TV show has been on since 2015 with Jay Leno reviewing a number of vintage cars, classic cars, sports cars, supercars and custom cars.
+We are four seasons in with 52 episodes.